- John Appleby made bold predictions on HANA.

 On the availability you bring up a very good point.
 But you may not be aware that in fact the technical certification work is complete.
 In fact IBM did some work to optimize BLU for BW and shipped those optimizations in FP1.
 These optimizations were actually developed jointly between IBM and SAP engineers so that our joint clients could benefit from the combined value.
 In fact SAP has added capabilities in the DBA cockpit and in BW itself to exploit BLU.
 So all of the technical work is complete and passed with flying colours (as I understand it) and both sides know that the products work together because both sides worked together to make sure that was the case for our mutual clients (as our joint clients expect us both to continue to do).
 And yet for some reason the official OSS Note has not been published.
 I’m left wondering why SAP is arbitrarily withholding value from their clients (our mutual clients) who can drive their own business benefits from our joint technology.
 If I were a customer, I think I would be upset with a vendor withholding value that they have already paid for (and in fact are entitled to if they are under current support contracts).
 Hopefully, for our mutual clients benefit, this paperwork will be released shortly.”

-On the last point, this is the problem with SAP both approving of databases while having a database that it is pushing customers to use.
-Naturally, they have the ability to withhold information from customers to make the story look better for HANA.
+On the last point, this is the problem with SAP, both approving of databases while having a database that it is pushing customers to use.
+Naturally, they can withhold information from customers to make the story look better for HANA.

 Let us see how Appleby responds.